paladiumNitrate/edge_finder/README.md

 # edge_finder

-it finds all the edges
+it finds all the edges,
-finds and expose everything
+finds and expose everything,
-no one can escape from it
+no one can escape from it,
-it is like the sun
+it is like the sun,

 a work from my amateur period